My Bikepacking Gear List

 Bike, Bags, and Racks

-My bike is the Priority 600ADX (update to the 600x), a hardtail mountain bike built for adventure.
+My main bike is the Priority 600ADX (update to the 600x), a hardtail mountain bike built for adventure.
 I designed this low maintenance dream machine with my friends at Priority Bicycles.
-The Drivetrain is what makes it special, it uses the Pinion C12 gearbox and the Gates CDX Carbon Drive (not a chain).
-Here’s a complete video rundown of my bike.
+The low maintenance drivetrain is what makes it special, the Pinion C12 gearbox and the Gates CDX Carbon Drive (not a chain).
+Here’s a complete video rundown of my bike

 For the Tour Divide race I used Redshift AeroBars

-My up-cycled bright orange Frame Bag is made by my friends in Boulder at Green Guru and specifically made to fit the Priority ADX
+My up-cycled eco friendly orange Frame Bag is made by my friends in Boulder at Green Guru and specifically made to fit the Priority ADX (but fits many bikes)

 My little orange bag below the seat (the Duzer) and the top tube bag near the stem (The Tanker) are also made by Green Guru